nikvdp/bbb/README.md

 1. Clone this repo
 2. Run `git submodule update --init --recursive` to pull in babashka’s source.
-3. Add your code under the `src/` folder using the standard Clojure folder structure, and make sure the namespace you’ll be using as your app’s entrypoint has a `main` function.
+3. Add your code under the `src/` folder using the standard Clojure folder structure, and make sure the namespace you’ll be using as your app’s entrypoint has a `-main` function.
     - If you plan to use [`cli-matic`](https://github.com/l3nz/cli-matic) (recommended) to parse your CLI options, require `run-cmd` from `bbb.core` (see `example.core` for an example)
     - **Make sure to add `(:gen-class)` to your namespace’s `(ns)` macro** to prevent head-scratch inducing GraalVM related issues later!
 4. Edit `bb.edn` and change the `MAIN-NS` declaration at the top to point to your own namespace (it’s set to `example.core` by default)